Each spring under the expansive cover of March Madness, the NFL begins to lay the foundation for its upcoming season.

 A look at the CG’s list reveals a mix of a couple of surprises interspersed with a good number of expected projections.

 The defending champion Patriots lead the way with a projected 11-win total after hitting that mark last season.
 Notably, the last time New England managed less than 11 wins was way back in 2009.
 That season, they sported a 10-6 record in Tom Brady’s comeback from an ACL tear.
 The Pats ultimately bowed out with a 33-14 loss to the Ravens in the Wild Card round.

 There’s a three-way logjam at second with the remaining members of last season’s final four — the Chiefs, Rams and Saints.
 All three teams have their projection set at 10.5 wins.
 Notably, each squad comfortably surpassed that number in 2018.
 The Chiefs co-led the AFC with 12 victories, while the Rams and Saints were atop the NFC with 13 victories apiece.

-Then, the team Kansas City shared top billing with, the Chargers, are bumped down to around 9.5 or 10 projected wins as wagering opens.
+Then, the team Kansas City shared top billing with, the Chargers, are bumped down to 10 projected wins as wagering opens.

 Offseason moves have varying degree of impact